Maharashtra's Most Trusted

 Key Points:

-• case values are compared using strict equality (===), meaning that both value and type must match.
+expressionis evaluated once and compared with the values in thecaseclauses.casevalues are compared using strict equality (===), meaning that both value and type must match.- The

 Example 1: Basic switch statement